studiorabota/meteor-johnny-five-tutorial/Readme.md

 1. `File -> Examples -> Firmata -> StandardFirmata`
 2. `Sketch -> Upload`

 Place a LED in port 13 and ground - [example](https://raw.githubusercontent.com/rwaldron/johnny-five/master/assets/led-blink.gif).

-It will start blinking because of the two lines below in Blink.js.
+These are the lines of code in `blink.js` which make your LED blink.

 ~~~javascript
 var led = new JohnnyFive.Led(13);